andstatus/game2048/README.md

 ### Features of "2048 Open Fun Game" that are not present in the original game

 * Unlimited and animated Undo and Redo.
+* Bookmarks at the interesting game positions.
-* Move number and game time played shown.
+* Move number and game duration shown.
 The time starts when you make a move.
   It stops when you tap Undo or Pause button.
 * "Watch" mode.
 Auto replay current game forward and backwards with any speed, stop at any position.